New England

 Funding Priorities

-• Immigrant Services – We are interested in supporting efforts to address the economic, linguistic, legal, and mental and emotional hurdles that immigrants, refugees and asylees and their children face during integration into the United States society and its economy.
+- Immigrant Services – Addressing the economic, linguistic, legal, and mental and emotional hurdles that immigrants, refugees and asylees and their children face during integration into the United States society and its economy.
+(We appreciate efforts to help immigrants secure housing and furnishings, basic health care, nutrition, etc., but these needs are outside our funding guidelines.)
 Note: In Boston, the Fund supports English for Speakers of Other Languages (ESOL) programs primarily through English for New Bostonians.
-Learn more about the Fund's priorities on our Community Grantee Feedback page.

-• Workforce Development – We are interested in ensuring that all individuals have access to both jobs skills training and the support services necessary to enable them to participate fully in the economic life of their communities.
-In addition, we are interested in supporting youth development efforts that prevent students (ages 15 to 25) from dropping out of school and assist in their return to school or their pursuit of an alternate course to economic self-sufficiency.
+- Workforce Development – Ensuring that all individuals (especially those who face systemic barriers) have access to both jobs skills training and the support services necessary to enable them to participate fully in the economic life of their communities.
+In addition, we support youth development efforts that help young people (ages 15 to 25) thrive in early adulthood through higher education and/or career preparation.
 Note: In Boston, the Fund supports workforce development primarily through SkillWorks.

-• K-12 Education – We support primary and secondary education through efforts that emphasize classroom instruction, such as professional development for educators or programs that are fully integrated into the school day.
+- K-12 Education – Supporting primary and secondary education through efforts that emphasize classroom instruction, such as professional development for educators or programs that are fully integrated into the school day.
 We do not fund after-school or summer enrichment programs for elementary and middle school students.
 We consider such programs for teens as youth development within our workforce development interests.
 Note: In Boston, the Fund primarily supports education through EdVestors.
 We no longer accept Introductory Applications for K-12 education grants.

-• Arts Education – We support arts education programs that foster critical thinking skills and creativity.
+- Arts Education – Supporting arts education programs that foster critical thinking skills and creativity.
 We no longer accept Introductory Applications for arts education grants.

 Geographic Priorities